Syed-Rahman-Mashwani/Java-FUSE-Mirror-File-System/README.md

 Java FUSE Mirror File System
 ============================

-Java FUSE Mirror File System
+I am curently working on Semantic File System Project (360ᵒ-SFS).
+Java FUSE Mirror File System is a of my 360ᵒ-SFS implementation.

 I searched the web but did not find Java based FUSE Mirror File System.
-So I developed it and shared it publically on github.
+So, I make it public on github.

-To the best of my knowledge, this is the first JAVA based Mirror File System shared publically on web.
+To the best of my current knowledge, this is the first JAVA based Mirror File System shared publically on web.

 It has both read and write functionalities.